codebar/tutorials/js/lesson3/tutorial.md

 1. after adding an item to the list
 2. when changing the state of an item from **Pending** to **Done**

-###Pushing to github page
+###Pushing to Github page

-Link to wishlist/index.html from the `index.html` of your github page.
+Link to wishlist/index.html from the `index.html` of your Github page.
 Push your changes to the _github-pages_ branch and check you can access the project from the internet.
 Access the wish list at **http://`<username>`.github.io/`<project>`/wishlist/index.html**

 Have a look at our [**Wish List**](../../examples/wishlist/index.html).